How To: Propagate a Monstera Deliciosa

 - Make it stop growing and it will never grow again

 C. Prune incorrectly and sadly end up with A and B

 - All of the above and cry.

 But Monty was too big.
 I had to do something.
-My love for Monsteras is far and wide so I decided to strategically prune Monty and propagate him.
+My love for Monsteras is far and wide so I decided to strategically prune Monty to propagate him.
 Honesty, after pruning, it was the best thing I could do.
 The best part – more Montys!

 Why We Propagate.

 Plants (like people) grow and grow, but they don’t (like people) always grow the way you want them to.
 As Monty grew as wide as a boat, that gave me incentive to cancel his dietician and fitness coach and do everyone a favor and prune.
 This allowed me (to attempt) to make him the shape I wanted.
 The goal was taller, rather than wide.
 Also, since Monty was a very healthy plant, pruning actually encourages growth!
 And who doesn’t love the thought of having little Monsteras around.

 Now, I did my research on the best way to propagate, mind you, but I was still terrified.
-When I did propagating in the past, sometimes the citing ends up moldy or shrivels – resulting in so many bad emotions.
+When I did propagating in the past, sometimes the cutting ends up moldy or shrivels – resulting in so many bad emotions.
 I was determined to not have this happen to Monty Jr.

 How We Propagate.

 Step 1: With sharp sheers I snipped the stem to include an aerial root and node.
 The node is the little nub typically under the stem (it looks kind of like a plant pimple).
 After taking this cutting this from the main plant, I washed it under filtered water.
 If there were any lower leaves, this would be the time to remove them.
 Two to three leaves is fine, but remove any additional.